 If your home has unpermitted work and you're looking to sell it, the best way to go about it is by hiring an experienced local real estate agent who knows exactly how to sell these houses.
 They know how much the value will drop and they know who to market these houses to.

 One way to hire a great real estate agent is to get in touch with a Clever Partner Agent.
-They are full-service agents who work on a flat fee of $3000 or 1% if your home sells for more than $350,000.
+They are full-service agents who work for a 1.5% listing fee ($3,000 minimum).

 Given that Clever only partners with the very best agents in any area, you can rest assured that your home will sell fast and fetch top dollar.